Understanding Islamic Sciences

-Understanding Islamic Sciences (آشنایی با علوم اسلامی or کلیات علوم اسلامی) is a book contains Morteza Motahhari's essential lectures and articles on Islamic sciences (logic and philosophy, theology, mysticism, practical wisdom, principles of jurisprudence and Fiqh).
+Understanding Islamic Sciences (آشنایی با علوم اسلامی or کلیات علوم اسلامی) is a book which contains Morteza Motahhari's essential lectures and articles on Islamic sciences (logic and philosophy, theology, mysticism, practical wisdom, principles of jurisprudence and Fiqh).

 Contents

 Understanding Islamic Sciences consists of three volumes, the first of which includes two sections of logic and philosophy, the second volume contains three sections of theology, mysticism and practical wisdom, and the third volume contains two sections of the principles of Islamic jurisprudence and Fiqh.
 The author intends to make a general plan about Islamic sciences.
 The author Morteza Motahhari, explains that Islam is a comprehensive and all-encompassing religion, a religion that is not limited to a series of moral and personal advice, is a community-building religion.
 He says that Islamic culture itself is a special culture among the cultures of the world, with a special spirit and a series of special characteristics.
 It has originality and independent personality and has a special spirit and life.
 This book has been compiled for those who want to get acquainted with Islamic teachings and an attempt has been made to establish simplicity and brevity at the same time as accuracy in this series.

 An important feature of the book Understanding Islamic Sciences is the form of the Motahhari's lectures.
 This series of discussions and lectures was for the first year students of the Faculty of Theology and Islamic Studies of the University of Tehran, written with fluent and eloquent and understandable expression for beginners and for people with low acquaintance with complex Islamic sciences terms.
 The text of the book is easy for who not familiar with Islam, and has become very easy for understanding through the categorization of materials and the description of terms.